We can offer a choice of two adrenaline auto-injectors to help keep you protected in case of anaphylaxis: Jext or EpiPen.

 Adrenaline auto-injectors work by administering a dose of adrenaline (epinephrine) into the body.
 The adrenaline helps to reduce the symptoms of anaphylaxis by causing blood vessels to narrow and by opening up the airways.

 At the first sign of a severe allergic reaction, you should follow the instructions for your auto-injector and inject the device into your outer thigh, through clothing if necessary.
-Do not inject into your buttock, hands or feet.
-If this happens accidentally, seek immediate medical advice.
-After treatment, lie flat with your legs up if you can.
-Sit up if you are having difficulty breathing.

 Side effects of anaphylaxis treatment could include: